olac/olac/src/marc/gateway/readme.txt

 G. Simons, 4 Feb 2009

-The <gateway> language is specified in gateway.rnc Only the two filter stages and defined and implemented.
+The <gateway> language is specified in gateway.rnc Only the two filter stages are defined and implemented.

 There are two sample instances of gateway specifications: filter-minimal.xml  Passes everything through both stages